Eccenux/Wikiploy/README.md

 `WikiployLite` is now synonymous with `Wikiploy`.
 You can use either of the class names.

+### userPrompt (v1.8)

+Use the `userPrompt` helper function to prompt for a summary in your Wikiploy script.
+This is only a helper.
+You can still set up a static summary, but a prompt helps to ensure you don't forget to change the summary.

+Note that when using `userPrompt` you have to use an interactive terminal.
+This might be a bit more tricky to set up but can still function as a one-click build from a commandbar (see [README: building your project](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md)).

 ### nowiki (v1.7)

 The `nowiki` property is a new option in `DeployConfig` since Wikiploy v1.7.
 It is now recommended to use `nowiki: true` for all JS files.